Bio and CV;

 - Kyle Konrad '12 (Senior thesis, high honors, quantum chaos nodal domains, 2011-2012.
 Picture used in this

 CRM poster!.
-Work supported by a Neukom Scholarship).
+Support from Neukom Scholarship). codes.

 - Hahn Nguyen '14 (WISP intern,